Event Volunteer – Open Data Camp

 At each Open Data Camp we need people to help staff the event and ensure participants have a successful weekend.
 It’s a great way to be (more) involved with Open Data Camp!

 Volunteering is great fun first and foremost, but also really rewarding!
 You get to be there for participants during their Open Data Camp sessions, to show them how much their commitment means to Open Data Camp and to help make it a memorable weekend.
-We’ll provide you with your own Open Data Camp volunteer t-shirt so you feel part of the team.

 What activities will I be involved in?

 As part of the event, roles could include:

 Helping at the Open Data Camp registration desk

 Helping to transcribe the agenda onto a Google Sheet